Velva, North Dakota

 Velva is a city in McHenry County, North Dakota, United States.
 Part of the Minot Micropolitan Statistical Area, it was founded in 1897 and the population was 1,086 at the 2020 census.
 Southeast of Minot, Velva is at the southernmost point of the Souris River.
+Since Velva is about 20 miles away from the nearby city Minot, Velva has had a slight steady increase of population, which makes Velva a nearby bedroom community for Minot.